 No Deadline.
 Some sponsors accept proposals whenever the PI wants to submit them (throughout the year).
 We are seeing this primarily in some NSF Divisions, but the review times still seem to be running about six months.

-If a deadline is after 5 pm and must be submitted by ORS, then special permission must be obtained from the ORS Pre-Award Services Director or Executive Director for a PDS to be tasked to work past normal office hours (rarely approved, especially last minute).
-PI should also note that ORS is normally closed when the campus is closed; should campus closure be due to a weather or other non-normal event, we will assist in coordinating with sponsors to try and obtain deadline extensions if needed.
-PIs are advised that they should always try to submit 1-2 days ahead of the deadline to allow time for possible submission errors to be announced and (if possible) resubmission.
-Internal routing should be accomplished before submission as the internal routing is the action that gives permission for the PI/ORS to submit an official proposal on behalf of the university.
+PI should also note that ORS is normally closed when the campus is closed.
+Should a campus closure be due to weather or some other unusual event, we will assist in coordinating with sponsors to try and obtain deadline extensions if needed.
+Internal routing should be accomplished before submission as internal routing is the action that gives permission for the PI/ORS to submit an official proposal on behalf of the university.

 Several federal sponsors have a policy of extending to the following business day if a deadline falls on a weekend or holiday.
-Confirm this policy if you are not certain the sponsor has it (NSF and NIH both do this extension).
+Confirm this policy if you are not certain the sponsor follows it (NSF and NIH both use this extension).

 This section covers establishing and maintaining personal items related to research such as Biosketch, Literature review, Collaborators file/info, Networking, Fit with Sponsor, etc. Several of these sections we would advise investigators to contact the university’s Center for Faculty Excellence (CFE) for assistance.